PranavKrishnan007/revaluation_traboda/README.md

 ### Daily updates

 > 20th November - today's update is that i'm done with task-1, task-2 is ongoing and task-3 is also in the works.
+> 27th November - done with task 2, task 3.
+Starting with task-4.